Vis4Sense/student-projects/2023-2024/llm-trading.md

 1. Progress
    - Implemented technical analysis indicators (RSI, Moving average, Exponential Moving Average)
    - Started implementing matching mechanism to match news sentiment to stock data
+   - Had discussion with Xirou and Muhamad about what each project will be focusing on
 2. Questions and difficulty
    - None
 3. Next step